Egg freezing can give women the option to try starting a family when they are ready, without the pressure of the “biological clock”.

-If you chose to have your eggs frozen it will involve the same type of treatment as women having IVF.
+If you choose to have your eggs frozen it will involve the same type of treatment as women having IVF.
 Drugs are used to stimulate your ovaries to produce multiple eggs.
 10-14 days after commencing treatment the eggs are collected using an ultrasound guided needle under sedation.
-This procedure typically takes 10-15 minutes.
+This procedure typically takes 15-20 minutes.

-Eggs which are mature (i.e. ready to be fertilised) can be frozen using a process called vitrification.
+Eggs which are mature (i.e. ready to be fertilised) can be frozen using a process called vitrification, an advanced technique which gives good survival rates.
 Eggs can normally be stored for up to 10 years.

-When required for treatment your eggs are thawed and then fertilised using intra-cytoplasmic sperm injection (ICSI), a technique that involves injecting a single sperm into each egg.
-Resultant embryos are transferred to your uterus at a maximum of two at a time.
+When required for treatment your eggs are thawed and then fertilised using ICSI, a technique that involves injecting a single sperm into each egg.
+Resultant embryos are transferred to your uterus a maximum of two at a time.

 How successful is egg freezing?

 It is important for women to be realistic about their chances of conceiving using frozen eggs.
-Survival rates for eggs following freezing depend on the quality of the eggs before freezing, but on average about 70% of frozen eggs will survive the freeze-thaw process.
-Of the surviving eggs undergoing ICSI we hope about 60% will fertilise.
+Survival rates for eggs following freezing depend on the quality of the eggs before freezing, but on average about 75% of frozen eggs will survive the freeze-thaw process.
+Of the surviving eggs undergoing ICSI, on average 60% fertilise.

 In practise we have had many patients who have benefited from egg freezing.